Oneirology, you might be surprised, is not just the name of an album by a Hip Hop trio called CunninLynguists.

 During REM sleep, a phenomena called sleep paralysis or REM atonia occurs, in which the release of certain neurotransmitters is suppressed, effectively paralyzing the dreamer’s physical body.

 It’s easy to see why the body would need to be paralyzed during dreams.
 Otherwise, you may enact the things you do in the dream, including potentially dangerous movements.

 In 1959 Michel Jouvet severed the part of a cat’s brain that causes REM atonia.
-And ‘lo and behold, the poor cat is acting out its dreams!
+And ‘lo and behold, the poor cat was acting out its dreams!